MugilPandian/library.management.system/README.md

-# library.management.system
+# books.database.management

-This is a sample library management system made by integrating MySql and Springboot.
+This is simple project to maintain a personal library/books database

+### Refer to Documentation Folder for more info